"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 At one tablespoon per serving, the pint size will yield 32 servings, the quart size 64 servings, and the economical gallon size will yield a whopping 256 servings!

-Due to its exceptional stability, this coconut oil has a long shelf life of two or more years (the longest of any oil), and does not have to be refrigerated.
-Coconut oil should be stored out of direct sunlight, however.
+Due to its exceptional stability, this organic coconut oil has a long shelf life of two or more years (the longest of any oil), and does not have to be refrigerated.
+Organic coconut oil should be stored out of direct sunlight, however.

 Out of Stock Notice: